 Mentally Healthy Work Hub

-The Government Health and Safety Lead places significant focus on psychological health and safety launching our Mentally Healthy Work Programme from 2023.
-This included the Worksafe funded pilot of the Development Programme, the Mentally Healthy Work community of Practice, and the Resource Hub.
+The Government Health and Safety Lead places significant focus on psychological health and safety, launching the Mentally Healthy Work Programme in 2023.
+This includes the Worksafe funded pilot of the Development Programme (workstreams for Executives, Heads of H&S and Practitioners), the Community of Practice, and the Resource Hub.

-The Mentally Healthy Work (MHW) Development Programme is a capability-build programme to lift psychological health and safety capability across the public sector.
-The focus of the programme is to build core literacy and equip agencies with sufficient knowledge and understanding to apply to their work.
-The Programme recognises that effective psychological health and safety risk management requires multiple levels of an organisation to be aligned and committed.
-Therefore, the programme has three key streams:
+The Mentally Healthy Work Development Modules are a capability programme to lift psychological health and safety practice across the public sector.
+The focus of the modules are to build core literacy and equip agencies with sufficient knowledge and understanding to apply to their work recoginsing that effective psychological health and safety risk management requires multiple levels of an organisation to be aligned and committed, they aim to bring together technical experts with key decision makers within an organisation.

-The Mentally Healthy Work Practitioners' Community of Practice is a forum for practitioners who lead or support their agency's efforts relating to psychosocial risk management/mentally healthy work.
-This is a forum to share challenges, ideas, and insights from your work and discuss current thinking in the field / concepts learnt from the Mentally Healthy Work Development Programme.
+The Mentally Healthy Work Community of Practice is a forum for cross-disciplinary practitioners who lead or support their agency's efforts relating to psychosocial risk management/mentally healthy work such as Health & Safety, Wellbeing, Human Resources and Organisational Development.
+This is a forum to share challenges, ideas, and insights from your work and discuss current thinking in the field / concepts covered within the Mentally Healthy Work Development Programme.

 Please note: if you are a commercial provider reproducing our material, we respectfully request that you acknowledge the GHSL (or the original source where applicable) and refrain from copyrighting the material so both private and public organisations can continue to use and promote these resources freely.